rogin/Snippets/Connect/Mirth.md

 return resultArray;
 ````

-## <a name='ConvertTimestampESTtoPSTwithformatYYYYMMDDhhmmss'></a>Convert Timestamp EST to PST with format YYYYMMDDhhmmss
+## Convert Timestamp EST to PST with format YYYYMMDDhhmmss

 Conversation on 5 Dec 2022 by _Anibal Jodorcovsky_